TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/RteApi/RichTextEditorsInTheTypo3Backend/Introduction/Index.rst

 Introduction
 ^^^^^^^^^^^^

-When you configure a table in $TCA and add a field of the type “text” which is edited by a <textarea> you can choose to use a Rich Text Editor (RTE) instead of the <textarea> field.
+When you configure a table in $TCA and add a field of the type "text" which is edited by a <textarea> you can choose to use a Rich Text Editor (RTE) instead of the <textarea> field.
 A RTE enables the users to use visual formatting aids to create bold, italic, paragraphs,